kevinvanhove/angular-structure-styleguide/README.md

 ## The component tree
 In a component based development strategy you create html tags.
-Just like `<html>` is the main tag, your application will have a main tag, `<app>`.
-This tag will contain your application modules as html, for instance a `<dashboard>` tag . ez To manage your library of html tags you will need to have a solid component tree design.
+Just like `<html>` is the main tag, your application will have a main tag, for instance `<app>`.
+This tag will contain your application modules, for instance a `<dashboard>` tag which in turn will contain other html tags that contain html and js code.

+You will need a solid component tree design in order to manage your growing library of html tags.

 ### Component tree design
 This section will discuss the design of a tree component by identifying: